kriansa/pacom/README.md

 ## Non features

-Pacom philosophy is to be a simple program, very close to what one would do if they didn't have a AUR helper installed (`git pull && makepkg`).
+Pacom philosophy is to be a single-responsibility program, very close to what one would do if they didn't have a AUR helper installed (`git pull && makepkg`).

 It is meant to be a separate program, and not a "all-in-one" that wraps Pacman commands.
 It targets the more advanced users that understand and will benefit from the two applications individually.